Varun Sharma (TV actor): Career

 Sharma started his acting career with shows like Saraswatichandra and Doli Armaanon Ki.
 He played a villain as Sameer in the Channel V series Sadda Haq.
-In 2015, he signed on the lead role of Anshumaan Prajapati in the Show Bhagyalaxmi.
+In 2015, he signed on the lead role of Anshumaan Prajapati in the Show Bhagyalakshmi.
 He played the lead role of Aditya Rawat in Udaan in 2016.
 In the same year, he also appeared in the long running-show Sasural Simar Ka as Piyush Bharadwaj, Simar's son.
 The show ended in 2018.
 In 2020, he did a cameo in the film Darbaan.
-In early September 2021, he was cast to play a negative cameo Rohan, Nandini's(Anagha Bhosale) ex-boyfriend and obsessive lover who wants to win her back and get rid of Samar (Paras Kalnawat), her current love from their lives in Star Plus show Anupamaa and completed his role in mid October 2021.
+In early September 2021, he was cast to play a negative cameo Rohan, Nandini's (Anagha Bhosale) ex-boyfriend and obsessive lover who wants to win her back and get rid of Samar (Paras Kalnawat), her current love from their lives in Star Plus show Anupamaa and completed his role in mid October 2021.